xaos522/timeshift-autosnap-apt/README.md

 ```
 #### Original Configuration Options
 The configuration file is located in `/etc/timeshift-autosnap-apt.conf`.
 You can set the following options:

 *  `snapshotBoot`: If set to **true** /boot folder will be cloned with rsync into /boot.backup before the call to Timeshift.
 Note that this will not include the /boot/efi folder.
 Default: **true**
 *  `snapshotEFI`: If set to **true** /boot/efi folder will be cloned with rsync into /boot.backup/efi before the call to Timeshift.
 Default: **true**
 *  `skipAutosnap`: If set to **true** script won't be executed.
 Default: **false**.
 *  `deleteSnapshots`: If set to **false** old snapshots won't be deleted.
 Default: **true**
 *  `updateGrub`: If set to **false** GRUB entries won't be generated.
 Only if grub-btrfs is installed.
 Default: **true**
 *  `snapshotDescription` Defines **string** used to distinguish snapshots created using timeshift-autosnap-apt.
 Default: **empty string**.
 The snapshotDescription you specify here will be prefixed by a hardcoded {timeshift-autosnap-apt}.
-The rest of the description will be autmatically generated depending on how the script was invoked.
+The rest of the description will be automatically generated depending on how the script was invoked.
+For an apt update the description will show which packages were installed/removed/updated.
+For a 'Software Update' in  Ubuntu we do not have package information, but the description will show that the script was invoked by the Software Install app.

 ## Test functionality
 To test the functionality, simply run